nixworks/public/news/2008/12/15/README.md

 ##### President
 ### [ President of Romania Traian Basescu nominates Emil Boc, President of the Democratic Liberal Party, as Prime Minister. ](/news/2008/12/15/president-of-romania-traian-basescu-nominates-emil-boc-president-of-the-democratic-liberal-party-as-prime-minister.md)
-_Context: Romania, Prime Minister, Traian Basescu, President, Emil Boc, Democrat Liberals_
+_Context: Prime Minister, Traian Basescu, Emil Boc, Democrat Liberals, President, Romania_

 ##### Maine
 ### [ Hundreds of thousands of houses in Maine, Massachusetts, New York, and New Hampshire are left without electricity after an ice storm. ](/news/2008/12/15/hundreds-of-thousands-of-houses-in-maine-massachusetts-new-york-and-new-hampshire-are-left-without-electricity-after-an-ice-storm.md)